Bethlehem of Galilee

-The modern moshav is located at the site of the ancient Israelite settlement known as Bethlehem of Zebulun or Berlehem Zoria.
+The modern moshav is located at the site of the ancient Israelite settlement known as Bethlehem of Zebulun or Betlehem Zoria(h).
 Due to its proximity to Nazareth, one historian believes that it is the Bethlehem where Jesus of Nazareth was born.
-Aviram Oshri, a senior archaeologist with the Israeli Antiquities Authority, supports this claim, but other researchers at the same institution reject it.
+Aviram Oshri, a senior archaeologist with the Israel Antiquities Authority (IAA), supports this claim, but other researchers at the same institution reject it.
 The town existed as a Christian settlement in the classic era and was populated during the Middle Ages.
 It was reestablished as a German Templer Colony in Palestine in the 19th century and turned into a Jewish moshav in 1948.

 History

-To distinguish the city from the city of Bethlehem near Jerusalem, it was originally known as Bethlehem of Zebulun, whilst the town near Jerusalem was called "Bethlehem of Judea".
-In the Jerusalem Talmud it is referred to as Beth Lehem Zoria, as it was part of the kingdom of Tyre at the time.
+To distinguish the city from the city of Bethlehem near Jerusalem, it was initially known as Bethlehem of Zebulun, while the town near Jerusalem was called "Bethlehem of Judea".
+In the Jerusalem Talmud it is referred to as Beth Lehem Zoria, as it was part of the kingdom of Tyre (Ṣūr) at the time.
 According to the Book of Judges, one of the so-called "Minor Judges" of early settlement Israel, Ibzan, came from Bethlehem and was buried there.
 The Cambridge Bible for Schools and Colleges suggests that the Bethlehem referred to in this passage is Bethlehem of Galilee "rather than the more famous Bethlehem in the Tribe of Judah".

-Until the late 19th century, ruins of a church and a synagogue could be seen there, and archaeological findings "from the early Roman Period" show it was a prosperous city, so the biblical Bethlehem of Zebulon is identified by archaeologists with today's Bethlehem of Galilee.